ElfyDelphi/Frame2IMG/README.md

 # Frame2IMG — Video Frame Extractor

 A simple, modern, dark-themed desktop app to extract frames from a video and save them as images.
-Built with Python, CustomTkinter for UI, and OpenCV for video processing.
+Built with Python, CustomTkinter for UI, and FFmpeg for frame extraction.

 ## Features

-- Dark-themed GUI using CustomTkinter
-- Select input video and output folder
+- Minimal UI: Select one video and an output folder, then Start
-- Shows total frame count (when available)
-- Start/Cancel extraction (keeps UI responsive)
-- Progress bar (determinate if total frames are known, indeterminate otherwise)
+- FFmpeg-only extraction for speed and display-accurate orientation
+- Automatic orientation correction (honors rotation metadata)
 - PNG-only output (lossless)
+- Fixed naming: `frame_%05d.png` written directly into the chosen folder
+- Overwrites existing files for the simplest flow
+- Indeterminate progress bar and Cancel support
 - Open output folder from the UI after extraction
-- Filename prefix for saved files (default: `frame_`, or input video filename if left blank)
-- Option to skip existing files (merge with previous runs, auto-increments zero-padding digits to 6 for safer naming)
-- Configurable zero-padding digits
-- Top-right “?”
-About button with View License
+- About dialog with License and Third‑party licenses viewer
-- Embedded license viewer (About → View License) with fallback

 ## Requirements